10 Best Graphics Card Fans

 Buying Guide

-Choosing the right graphics card fan depends on whether you need a direct replacement for a failed blower or an auxiliary cooler to supplement your existing setup.
-The market splits neatly into two camps: model-specific replacement fans that bolt onto the original shroud, and universal PCI-slot coolers that mount in an adjacent expansion slot to blow air across the GPU heatsink.
-Understanding the differences will help you match a product to your card, case, and thermal goals.
+Choosing the right graphics card fan depends on whether you need a direct replacement for a failed blower or an auxiliary cooler that supplements what is already on the card.
+The market divides into two clear groups: model-specific replacement fans that mount on the original shroud, and universal PCI-slot coolers that install in an adjacent expansion slot to push or pull air across the GPU heatsink.
+Understanding how each type interacts with your case and GPU is the fastest way to narrow down the list.

 Sizing and Compatibility